Sameer Wankhede off Aryan Khan case as NCB transfers investigation to Delhi team

 Narcotics Control Bureau Deputy Director General Mutha Ashok Jain told reporters that the move to let the Delhi unit investigate the six cases was an administrative decision.
 Jain said these cases have “wider and inter-state ramifications”.

+In a statement, the Narcotics Control Bureau stressed that no officers have been removed from their current roles.
+“They’ll continue to assist the Operations Branch investigation as required until any specific orders are issued to the contrary,” it added.
+“It’s reiterated that the NCB functions across India as a single integrated agency.”

-Wankhede refuted reports that he had been removed from the inquiry into the Mumbai drugs case.
+Wankhede also refuted reports that he had been removed from the inquiry into the Mumbai drugs case.

 “It was my writ petition in court that the matter be probed by a central agency,” he said, according to ANI.
 “So Aryan case and Sameer Khan case are being probed by Delhi NCB’s SIT [Special Investigation Team].
 It’s a coordination between NCB teams of Delhi and Mumbai.”